ttbrunner/alphasheep/README.md

 #### DQNAgent
 - Cookie-cutter DQN implementation modeled after various books and tutorials.
 - Uses discounted rewards
 - State: 1-hot(x32) encoding of own cards, and those on the table.
-Nothign else.
+Nothing else.
 - Action: 1-hot(x32) encoding of cards to play.
 The action space is of course limited by the cards that the player has, and that are valid in the current game mode.
 - For faster training: modified to only learn every * episodes